Weight management

 Retatrutide Pharmacogenetics: Triple Agonist Genetics (Investigational)

 Retatrutide (Eli Lilly, development code LY3437943) is an investigational triple agonist that hits three receptors at once: GLP-1, GIP, and glucagon.
-Phase 2 trial data showed about 24 percent body weight loss at 48 weeks, exceeding any approved incretin agent.
-The drug is currently in phase 3 trials and is not yet FDA-approved.
+Phase 2 trial data showed about 24 percent body weight loss at 48 weeks, beyond what any approved incretin agent has produced.
+The drug is in phase 3 trials and not yet FDA-approved.

-Retatrutide is investigational.
-Adverse events should be reported through your clinical trial team or to the FDA MedWatch program.
+Important: Retatrutide is investigational.
+Report adverse events through your clinical trial team or to the FDA MedWatch program.
 Severe abdominal pain, persistent vomiting, or signs of pancreatitis warrant immediate medical attention.

 Why a third receptor matters

-Glucagon receptor activation increases energy expenditure, complementing the appetite-reducing effects of GLP-1 and GIP activation.
-The combination is what drives the larger weight loss seen in trials.
+Glucagon receptor activation increases energy expenditure.
+That complements the appetite-reducing effects of GLP-1 and GIP activation.
+The combination drives the larger weight loss seen in trials.

 Why pharmacogenetic data is preliminary

-Most retatrutide pharmacogenetic guidance is extrapolated from semaglutide and tirzepatide research because those drugs share the GLP-1 and GIP arms.
-Direct retatrutide pharmacogenetic data is expected as the phase 3 program reads out.
+Most retatrutide pharmacogenetic guidance is extrapolated from semaglutide and tirzepatide research, since those drugs share the GLP-1 and GIP arms.
+Direct retatrutide pharmacogenetic data should come as the phase 3 program reads out.

 Three genes encode the three receptors retatrutide activates.
-Two have well-characterized pharmacogenetic signals from related drugs; the third is an open question.
+Two have well-characterized pharmacogenetic signals from related drugs.
+The third is still an open question.
+There are no established dosing guidelines specific to retatrutide,[1] and the gene-response associations below are extrapolated from approved agents.

-The Pro7Leu variant (rs10305420) affects all GLP-1 agonists, including retatrutide.
-Leu7 carriers are expected to have slightly greater weight loss and modestly higher nausea risk from the GLP-1 arm of retatrutide.
+GLP1R The Pro7Leu variant (rs10305420) affects all GLP-1 agonists, retatrutide included.
+Leu7 carriers are expected to see slightly greater weight loss and modestly higher nausea risk from the GLP-1 arm of retatrutide.

-The Gln354 variant (rs1800437) reduces GIP-receptor function.
-By analogy with tirzepatide, Gln354 carriers are expected to have higher GI side-effect risk on retatrutide.
+GIPR The Gln354 variant (rs1800437) reduces GIP-receptor function.
+By analogy with tirzepatide, Gln354 carriers likely have higher GI side-effect risk on retatrutide.
 Direct retatrutide data is not yet available.

-The glucagon receptor adds the third arm of activity.
-No common GCGR variant has been shown to substantially alter retatrutide response in published data so far.
-Active research area.
+GCGR The glucagon receptor adds the third arm of activity.
+So far, no common GCGR variant has been shown to substantially alter retatrutide response in published data.
+This is an active research area.

 The strongest pharmacogenetic signal expected for retatrutide is the GIPR Gln354 effect on GI side effects.
 The GLP1R signal-peptide effect should also carry over.
-The GCGR component contributes additional weight loss beyond what dual agonists achieve, but no actionable common variant has been identified for it yet.
+The GCGR component adds weight loss beyond what dual agonists achieve, but no actionable common variant has been identified for it yet.

-Most relevant if you are enrolled in or considering enrollment in a retatrutide trial, or if you are weighing whether GIPR-mediated nausea on tirzepatide makes retatrutide a poor fit when it becomes available.
+Most relevant if you are in a retatrutide trial or thinking about joining one, or if you are weighing whether GIPR-mediated nausea on tirzepatide makes retatrutide a poor fit once it becomes available.

 1. If you are in a retatrutide trial, share your GIPR genotype with your study team.
 Trial protocols will not adjust dose based on genetics, but the information helps set expectations.

-2. If you have struggled with tirzepatide nausea and you carry the GIPR variant, consider that the same effect is likely on retatrutide once it is approved.
+2. If you have struggled with tirzepatide nausea and you carry the GIPR variant, expect the same effect on retatrutide once it is approved.

-3. Track the literature.
+3. Keep an eye on the literature.
 As phase 3 results are published, retatrutide-specific pharmacogenetic data will become available.

 When will retatrutide be available?

 Lilly expects to file for FDA approval based on the ongoing phase 3 program.
-Timing of approval depends on trial readouts and FDA review.
+The timing depends on trial readouts and FDA review.
 Until approval, the drug is available only through clinical trials.

 Will retatrutide be better than tirzepatide?

 Phase 2 data showed greater weight loss for retatrutide than tirzepatide at the highest doses.
-The phase 3 data will be more authoritative, but the early signal is positive.
+The phase 3 data will be more definitive, but the early signal is positive.

 Will retatrutide have new pharmacogenetic concerns from the glucagon arm?